Energy efficiency tips

 • Avoid opening the door while cooking to reduce the heat from escaping

-• Keep you're oven clean and well maintained
+• Keep your oven clean and well maintained

 • Check the oven seals are tight fitting as this is essential to keep the heat from escaping